The first month of the autumn,

 August through

-December, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an excessive health risk from unprotected exposure to Sun's UV rays for ordinary individuals.
+December, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index of 11, and more, symbolizes an excessive health risk from exposure to the Sun's UV rays for ordinary individuals.

-Note: The daily maximum UV index of 12 in March interpret into the following advice:
+Note: The maximum daily UV index, 12 in March, converts into the following recommendations: